B Corps In Utah; Synergy Becomes Utah's Latest B Corp

 Utah Certified B Corps

 In early September, The Synergy Company added B Corp certification to its name.
 It joins a small but rapidly growing community of businesses spanning more than 150 countries and over 70 industries.
 More than half of all Certified B Corps are located outside the US and the majority are business-to-business.
-Utah has eight other Certified B Corps, including Downeast, Graduation Alliance, Malouf, The World Table PBC, The Good Pencil Company, Creative Energies, Barebones Living, and Cotopaxi.
-Davis Smith of Cotopaxi is also converting his recreation gear brand into a certified B Corp.
-All of these companies have pledged to balance purpose with profit, and consider their impact on the environment, community, and world.
+Other Utah Certified B Corps include: Downeast, Graduation Alliance, Malouf, Creative Energies, Barebones Living, and Cotopaxi.

 The B Certification Process